learn-co-students/phrg-nested-hash-iteration-code-along-pca-000/README.md

 Congrats!
 You made it.
 Test that your method works by running `ruby bin/contacts` in the terminal.
 It should output the hash without strawberry ice cream.
 Also, be sure to run the specs to make sure they pass.

+## Does this need an update?
+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-nested-hash-iteration-code-along/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-nested-hash-iteration-code-along/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Code Along: Manipulating Nested Hashes</p>